life-and-dev/church/terms/hell.md

 and

-> He stupid man cannot know; the fool cannot understand this:
+> The stupid man cannot know; the fool cannot understand this:
 >
 > That though the wicked sprout like grass and all evildoers flourish, **they are doomed to destruction forever**.
 >